 Archles/Assis; Reigned for 30 (E) or 49 years (A and J), Khamoudy

 Africanus refers to 32 kings reigning 518 years.
-Eusebius refers to dynasty Fifteen and Sixteen rulering out of Thebes for 190 years.
+Eusebius refers to dynasty Fifteen and Sixteen ruling out of Thebes for 190 years.
 No names are confirmed.

-Africanus records 43 “Shepherd Kings” (refering to the Hyksos) reigning over 151 years but this is considered by some to be a mistake actually refering to the 43 kings of the Fifteenth and Sixteenth dynasties and then 5 kings ruling from Thebes.
+Africanus records 43 “Shepherd Kings” (referring to the Hyksos) reigning over 151 years but this is considered by some to be a mistake actually referring to the 43 kings of the Fifteenth and Sixteenth dynasties and then five kings ruling from Thebes.

-The names given to the eighteen dynasty kings vary depending on the source.
-The names below are from Josephus then Africanus and then Eusebius.
+The names given to the eighteenth dynasty kings vary depending on the source.
+The names below are from Josephus, then Africanus, and then Eusebius.